Indications for Potassium Chloride Ext-Rel Tabs:

 Discontinue if GI bleed, ulceration, or other disturbances occur.
 Renal or cardiac disease.
 Monitor potassium level, clinical status, acid-base balance, and ECG.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers.

-Hyperkalemia with ACE inhibitors, spironolactone, triamterene, amiloride, and potassium-containing salt substitutes.
+Avoid concomitant potassium-sparing diuretics.
+Monitor for hyperkalemia with drugs that inhibit the renin-angiotensin-aldosterone sytem (eg, ACE inhibitors, ARBs, spironolactone, eplerenone, aliskiren), or NSAIDs.
 Anticholinergics, other agents that decrease GI motility increase risk of serious GI reactions with tablets.

 Hyperkalemia, GI discomfort and irritation, diarrhea, rash (rare).
 Esophageal and GI ulceration, bleeding, obstruction, perforation.